mark-sivill-splunk/docker-compose-team-fortress-2-splunk/README.md

 # docker-compose-team-fortress-2-splunk

 Use docker-compose to create a Team Fortress 2 server that can optionally send data to an external Splunk Server using a Splunk Forwarder.
 One docker instance runs Team Fortress 2 server and the other instance runs a Splunk Forwarder.
+The forwarder uses a mapped volume to collect logs.

 # Overview